-Obama's last month: 'Obamacare' huddle, Chicago speech
+Obama's last month: 'Obamacare' defense, Chicago speech

-HONOLULU (AP) — President Barack Obama and Democratic lawmakers will strategize next week about how to prevent Republicans from destroying “Obamacare.”
-The president also plans to give a major valedictory speech next month in Chicago, his hometown, 10 days before his presidency ends.
+HONOLULU (AP) — Eager to stop Republicans from destroying his signature health care law, President Barack Obama and Democratic lawmakers will meet next week to try to forge a common strategy.
+Obama also plans a major valedictory speech in Chicago, his hometown, shortly before his presidency ends.

 Obama will travel to the Capitol on Wednesday morning for the meeting with House and Senate Democrats, according to an invitation sent to lawmakers.
-The White House cast the meeting as an effort to unite Democrats behind a plan to protect the law, known as the Affordable Care Act, before Republicans have a chance to settle on their own strategy for repealing it.
+The White House is casting it as an effort to unite Democrats behind a plan to protect the law, known as the Affordable Care Act, before Republicans have a chance to settle on their own plan for repealing it.

-Democrats are on edge over the future of the law, Obama’s signature legislative achievement, given the GOP’s disdain for it and President-elect Donald Trump’s vows to gut it.
+Democrats are on edge over the future of the ACA, given the GOP’s disdain for “Obamacare” and President-elect Donald Trump’s vows to gut it.
 Though Republicans are united behind the notion of repealing the law, they’re split over how best to replace it.
 Some want to strip out unpopular provisions while leaving others intact, while other Republicans prefer a start-from-scratch approach.

 It’s that lack of unanimity among Republicans that Obama and Democrats hope can be exploited, if they can lay the groundwork even before Trump takes office.
-To that end, Obama also planned to answer questions about Obamacare on next Friday during a livestreamed event at Blair House, just across Pennsylvania Ave. from the White House.
+To that end, Obama also planned to answer questions about the future of the health care law next Friday during a livestreamed event at Blair House, just across Pennsylvania Avenue from the White House.

 Most Read Stories